ta4j/ta4j-wiki/Moving-Average-Indicators.md

 Notes:
 - `AbstractEMAIndicator` is an internal base class used by EMA-family implementations, not a standalone trading indicator.
-- In the last ~120 days no new moving-average indicator classes were added in this package; warmup/unstable behavior was updated in ta4j commit `d0ef59e7` ("Update Indicator Unstable Counts").
+- As of ta4j `0.22.3` (commit `d0ef59e7`), no new moving-average indicator classes were added in this package; warmup/unstable behavior was updated in that release line.

 ## Classification of Moving Averages